mikechase3/godotCoinDash/readme.md

 ### Can't access child's screen size property
 I spent an hour trying to figure out why I can't access `screensize` from the `scene_coin`.
 Turns out the IDE won't catch a misnamed variable.
 It ended up being a runtime error to my surprise.

+### MarginContainers Slash?
+* I've never seen an access of Property/SubProperty before.
+* Is this something that's done in other languages?
+* I'd accept a .get() function.
+* **Solution**: it's part of the tree.
+Trees have refs to other nodes and this is a shortcut probbaly. it is like a file structure